jazkarta/jazkarta.shop/README.rst

 Events
 ------

-Additionally clicking on the "Add to Cart" button, fires an ``item-added`` jquery event, which can optionally be used as a hook for custom js code to alert the user that the cart contents have changed.
+Clicking on the "Add to Cart" button fires an ``item-added`` jquery event, which can optionally be used as a hook for custom js code to alert the user that the cart contents have changed.

 Future Work
 ===========